 Don’t: set your rings by the sink

-It’s tempting to want to take your ring off and set it by the sink before you hop in the shower or while washing your hands, but no matter how careful you think you’re being, you never want to risk losing your ring down the drain.
-To prevent this without losing convenience, place ring dishes around your home near all of your sinks and other places where you often take your rings off.
+It’s tempting to want to set your ring by the sink before hopping in the shower or while washing your hands.
+Accidents happen often no matter how careful you think you’re being.
+Place ring dishes around your home near sinks and other places where you often take off your rings to prevent loss without sacrificing convenience.